alex-bellon/wikipedia/README.md

 ### Programming
 - [Big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud) - a software system that lacks a perceivable architecture.
 - [Browser war](https://en.wikipedia.org/wiki/Browser_wars) - ompetition for dominance in the usage share of web browsers.
 The "First Browser War" during the late 1990s pitted Microsoft's Internet Explorer against Netscape's Navigator.
+- [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed.
 - [Code smell](https://en.wikipedia.org/wiki/Code_smell) - any characteristic in the source code of a program that possibly indicates a deeper problem.
 - [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) -  a software design paradigm used by software frameworks that attempts to decrease the number of decisions that a developer using the framework is required to make without necessarily losing flexibility.
 - [Creeping elegance](https://en.wikipedia.org/wiki/Creeping_elegance) - the tendency of programmers to disproportionately emphasize elegance in software at the expense of other requirements such as functionality, shipping schedule, and usability.